SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 Dynamic text can be created in your story and are automatically updated based on the selected filters or input controls specified in this menu.
 This means that your story dashboard will automatically update with headers and titles suited to the context of your data.

-👉Let us create a dynamic text based on the region filter we have applied on the page.
+🚩Let us create a dynamic text based on the region filter we have applied on the page.

 ![4-66](https://user-images.githubusercontent.com/92877810/138517165-7d8ec990-ff40-4d5c-9ebd-5b62f1993248.png)